Haivision/srt-rfc/draft-sharabayko-srt.md

 ## Examples

-The example content of the StreamID is the following:
+The example content of the Stream ID is the following:

 ~~~
 #!::u=admin,r=bluesbrothers1_hi